jpedro/jpedro/README.md

 - [`jpedro/jpedro.github.io`](https://github.com/jpedro/jpedro.github.io)
   hosts the [jpedro.github.io](https://jpedro.github.io) user site.
-Where you can write strong opinions that you will be forever embarrassed of.
+Where you can write strong ignorant opinions that you will regret 2 months later.
+And stay forever embarrassed of.
+What's not to like?

 - [`jpedro/.github`](https://github.com/jpedro/.github) hosts Github special
   files, for repos that don't define them.